Vehicle valuations and write-offs

 To decide whether your insurer’s valuation is fair and reasonable, we’ll look at:

-- specialist online trade guides, and
+- specialist valuation guides, and

 - any other evidence which may have been provided.